bennyqp/datafast-analytics-openclaw-skill/README.md

 Ask OpenClaw analytics questions such as:

 - "Show visitors and revenue for the last 30 days."
-- "Visitors from x.com in the last 24 hours."
+- "Visitors from X in the last 24 hours."
 - "Realtime active visitors right now."
 - "Top pages by visitors."
 - "Create a custom goal for a visitor."